 Jack Alderman was a Canadian artist who did work for more than 15 companies in the 1940s.
 His work is simple and forceful in a typical golden age style (2).

 Joe Worker is a book that should find an audience among collectors of anti communist material such as If The Devil Could Talk or the Treasure Chest series.
 Its size, professionalism and subject matter make it an important addition to this group, and it may be the hardest one to find.

 In addition to the Joe Worker comic book, a comic strip was also done.
 One hundred and sixty panels were produced.
-The early strips were by Schacnner and Alderman, with Sheldon Moldoff taking over the art at the end.
+The early strips were by Schacnner and Alderman, continued by the young David Berg, with Sheldon Moldoff taking over the art at the end.

 In 2013 the International Brotherhood of Electrical Workers 1245 released the comic book First Day as part of their training program.
 First Day tells the story of the union’s founding by a coalition of AFL and CIO organizers (back in the day when those were separate unions).

 Written by Eric Wolfe and Tom Christopher, from an original union history by Wolfe, this book is probably the first since Joe Worker to address class struggle directly, showing labor riots and addressing politics and economics from a self consciously working-class perspective.
 The book was penciled by Diego Barreto and inked by Josef Rubinstein.
 It won a best of non-regular publications at the 2013 International Labor Communications Association Convention.